Sina2002F/DeviceDiscovery/README.md

-#Writrate
+# Writrating
-**Writrate** is a comprehensive, open-source platform for tech enthusiasts to review, compare, and stay informed about the latest digital devices.
+**Writrating** is a comprehensive, open-source platform for tech enthusiasts to review, compare, and stay informed about the latest digital devices.
 This project leverages Django and the Django REST Framework for the backend, along with a dynamic React frontend.

 ![Device discovery](/docs/img/logo/logo-img.png)